 - While your cake layers are baking (or a day ahead of time), you can work on your strawberries!
 Just clean and slice your strawberries and toss them in granulated sugar at least an hour before you plan to use them.
 I usually let them rest in a bowl in the fridge covered in plastic wrap, but you can also transfer them to a plastic food storage bag.
 The idea is for the sweetness of the sugar to penetrate the fruit and give it a slightly softer texture.

 - As your cake layers are cooling, you can work on your whipped cream frosting!
 Make sure you're working with a cold bowl, cold utensils and mixer attachments, and the heavy cream is very cold.
 All this will help to achieve the fluffiest whipped cream.
 I would also recommend using the whisk attachment for either your hand mixer or stand mixer.
 Combine your heavy cream, vanilla, pudding mix, and powdered sugar, and then mix them on low to combine.
 Turn your mixer up to high and whip the cream mixture a few minutes, or until stiff peaks form.

 - If you're using sugar syrup to help keep your cake layers moist as I mention above, grab that too, and you're ready to assemble your vanilla cake with strawberries and whipped cream!

-- Start with one cake layer on your cake platter or plate.
+- To assemble your strawberry cream cake, start with one cake layer on your cake platter or plate.
 Top it with your strawberries, followed by a generous dollop of whipped cream frosting.
 Top it all with your second cake layer and repeat.
 Then add your third cake layer, but instead of adding the strawberries first, top it with whipped cream and add the strawberries on top.
 That will add a lovely topping to this lovely vanilla cake with strawberries!